en flag +1 214 306 68 37

 • Multi-echelon inventory optimization.

-• Labor demand forecasting (how many resources will be required for particular dates, warehouse zones and work tasks, based on a procurement and shipping schedule).
+• Labor demand forecasting (how many resources will be required for particular dates, warehouse zones, and work tasks based on procurement and shipping schedules).

 Read all